 A: A quorum is the minimum number of shares required to be present at the Annual Meeting for the meeting to be properly held under our Bylaws and Delaware state law.
-The presence, in person or by proxy, of a majority of the aggregate voting power of the issued and outstanding shares of stock entitled to vote at the meeting will constitute a quorum at the meeting.
+The presence, in person or by proxy, of a majority of the aggregate voting power of the issued and outstanding shares of stock entitled to vote generally in the election of directors will constitute a quorum at the meeting.

-A proxy submitted by a stockholder may indicate that the shares represented by the proxy are not being voted ("stockholder withholding") with respect to a particular matter.
+A proxy submitted by a stockholder may indicate that the shares represented by the proxy are not being voted with respect to a particular matter.